(Note: Written before Shawn P. Bailey took my case. See that info here.)

 No One Can Stop Her Alone

 But I have already accumulated a total of nearly $20,000 in legal fees.
-It will be another $30,000 (summary judgment) to $100,000 (jury trial) before it ends.
+It will be another $30,000 (summary judgment) to $100,000 (jury trial) at least before it ends.
 This speaks volumes at the state of our legal system when victims must be victimized again just to set things right.
 If I drop the case, I believe she’ll just publish my book and keep up the harassment.
 I might as well email her all the rest of my manuscripts.
 Other authors are equally in danger to plagiarists like Rushton.

 All those fake Facebook and Goodreads accounts using the children’s real names could also be republished—they were several times during the investigation.
 We have no way of knowing they are permanently deleted without court intervention.